HumanSignal/label-studio/docs/source/templates/taxonomy.md

 ## Taxonomies defined using a remote source - Beta 🧪

-!!! note Beta feature
-    The feature to call external taxonomies through `apiUrl` is currently in its beta phase.

 You can modify the template to call an external taxonomy.
 There are two types of external taxonomies:

 * [Taxonomies defined in JSON file](#Flat-file-format).